 This contender is a snazzy piece of ski clothing for someone riding day after day in wet conditions.
 The synthetic insulation will dry out overnight, while something like the Arc'teryx Macai or Patagonia Primo Down, once saturated, might take a few days in a chilly ski cabin to fully dry out.
 Few skiers are exposing themselves to such extended moisture, but for those that are, this is an excellent choice.

 At retail price, the Leader is around half the cost of the Editors' Choice jacket, the Arc'teryx Macai.
-However, it is still more than twice the cost of a budget piece like the Armada Carson Insulated.
+However, it is still more than twice the cost of a budget piece.
 The synthetic insulation of the Leader will not last as long as the down in the Macai, but the look and feel of the Spyder is clearly more nuanced and of higher quality than a budget jacket.
 In short, with the Leader, you get what you pay for.
 We do not think it is overpriced nor is it any sort of excellent bargain.

 The Spyder Leader is a specialized wet-weather insulated ski jacket.
 Many who ride regularly under these conditions will choose to construct a layered system with a dedicated shell jacket like the Norrona Lofoten Gore-Tex Pro Shell or the Flylow Gear Lab Coat.
 However, for the subset that simply wants the freedom of movement of an insulated piece, this ski jacket should top your list.